The Way We Talk (EP): Critical reception

+The Way We Talk was met with generally positive reviews from music critics.
 Carlos Ramirez of AltSounds praised songs like "Give Me Anything" and "If I Only Had the Heart" calling them an "infectious attack."
 He ends off by stating, "if you are a fan of Cartel, Cute Is What We Aim For and Sherwood, The Way We Talk might just be your favorite new record."

+Nathan Lint of AbsolutePunk stated, "they stepped it up – trying to put themselves as far out there as possible, trying to let people know that they might be a bunch of teenagers but they're here to work and have fun."
+He criticized the EP for having too many songs written about girls, hoping that the group will write about "different things."

 Track listing

 All lyrics written by John O'Callaghan and Jared Monaco, all music composed by The Maine.